go-goyave/goyave/docs_src/src/guide/basics/responses.md

 It is possible to replace the `io.Writer` used by the `Response` object.
 This allows for more flexibility when manipulating the data you send to the client.
 It makes it easier to compress your response, write it to logs, etc. You can chain as many writers as you want.
 The writer replacement is most often done in a middleware.
 If your writer implements `io.Closer`, it will be automatically closed at the end of the request's lifecycle.

-The following example is a simple implementation of a logging middleware.
+The following example is a simple implementation of a middleware logging everything sent by the server to the client.
 ``` go
 import (
 	"io"